getgort/gort-guide/guide/source/sections/bundle-configurations.rst

 -  ``rules`` is a required list of strings that define what permissions are required to run the command.
 In this example, the ``ec2:view`` permission is required.
-See `Permissions and
-   Rules <permissions-and-rules.md>`__ to learn more about rules and their construction.
+See :doc:`permissions-and-rules` to learn more about rules and their construction.

 Permissions